jessicayanwang/frankfurtermcp/README.md

 The directory where you clone this repository will be referred to as the _working directory_ or _WD_ hereinafter.

 Install [uv](https://docs.astral.sh/uv/getting-started/installation/).
 To install the project with its minimal dependencies in a virtual environment, run the following in the _WD_.
-To install all non-essential dependencies (_which are required for developing and testing_), replace the `--no-dev` with the `--all-groups --all-extras` flag in the following command.
+To install all non-essential dependencies (_which are required for developing and testing_), replace the `--no-dev` with the `--all-groups` flag in the following command.

 ```bash
 uv sync --no-dev